akka/akka/akka-docs/src/main/paradox/testing-typed.md

 Tests extend `TestKit` or include the `TestKitBase`.
 This provides access to
 * An ActorSystem
 * Methods for spawning Actors.
 These are created under the root guardian
-* Methods for creating sysem actors
+* Methods for creating system actors

 Scala
 :  @@snip [BasicTestingSpec.scala]($akka$/akka-actor-typed-tests/src/test/scala/docs/akka/typed/testing/async/BasicAsyncTestingSpec.scala) { #test-header }